DECEMBER 22, 2017

 Since their roaming followed food and fertility, these nomad and semi-nomad gineco-groups used the cycles of womxn to count time, for they mirrored the cycles of the earth.
 The wanderers’ skyes were never the same: the only unmoving cycles was the waters of reproduction (mxnstrual blood, amniotic liquid, breast milk), and so the notion of passing time was at the hands of the fertile bodies, not the patrimony of the stars.

-Time, just like God, was female.
+Time, just like God, was drawn as a heavy bottom woman.

 Hunter and Gatherer are not to be understood as a biological destiny.
 Gender was in fact fluid and multiple.
 Hunters were the executive function of society, employing phallic energy to go outwards and bring back information.
 Gatherers were the cognitive function of society, using yonic capacities to collect and transmit knowledge.
 In this symbiotic dynamic, the young phallic function was at the service of the elder yonic function.
 The first astrologers, engineers, architects, artists, healers and mathematicians where gatherers that weaved information together to create physical and psychic shelter for their children and grand-children: Khunts.